 Join the CMAA

-Our final closing lunch at the High School Cafeteriais not included in the registration fee.
+Our final closing lunch at the School Gymnasium is not included in the registration fee.
 Please add it to your registration if you are able to join us for that final meal together.
-The closing lunch will be held at the Cafeteria following the final Mass at the Jesuit High School Chapel on Saturday, June 27th and will include closing remarks by Dr. William Mahrt.
+The closing lunch will be held following the final Mass at the St. Mary’s School Gymnasium on Saturday, June 25th and will include closing remarks by Dr. William Mahrt.
 The cost for this lunch is $35/person.

 Please note that all participants are expected to adhere to our CMAA Code of Conduct.